 Price-wise, acrylic latex is less expensive, and it dries faster than silicone.
 Both offer versatility and even have specialized varieties for different types of surfaces or environments.
 During an appointment for professional caulking services in Dallas, TX, our service technicians will assess your existing surface and apply the most suitable type for the required repair.

-Beside its silicone counterparts, polyurethane is another popular type that is frequently used.
+Besides its silicone counterparts, polyurethane is another popular type that is frequently used.
 As a plastic material, it can exist in various other forms, and one of them is as a sealant or caulk.
 It’s extremely resilient and flexible while, at the same time, moisture- and chemical-resistant.

 Silicone Vs. Polyurethane

-Both are highly durable adhesive sealants, but silicone still gets the medal for being more superior.
+Both are highly durable adhesive sealants, but silicone still gets the medal for being superior.
 Despite silicone’s faster bonding strength, it does not bond with paint.
 Thus, you cannot paint over it like you can with polyurethane.
 Since polyurethane is an organic polymer, it also works well on wooden materials, especially if they require painting.
 However, silicone works best if you plan to weatherproof your home and back your insulation system.
 Sealing around your door and window frames will protect you from unwanted air leaks.

 The only downside to silicone is that it takes longer to dry than the others and during the drying period, it emits unpleasant chemical fumes, requiring you to fully air that space.
 Did we mention that high-quality silicone takes 1 to 10 days to cure properly?
 When hiring professional home caulking services, Dallas, TX homeowners can rest easy knowing that our team of experts will identify the root problem and provide the right caulking solution with their caulking guns.